Why do you need a content marketing strategy

 Improved systematicity and self-organization

-Another essential aspect of a well-prepared content strategy are systematicity and consistency.
+Other essential aspects of a well-prepared content strategy are systematicity and consistency.

 Once you plan beforehand which topics you want to cover, and what type of content will be the most relevant and meaningful to your target audience, it is going to be easier for you to stick to the plan and create new content on a regular basis.